ddeleon267/032320-pt-cohort-repo/README.md

 Day 3 - JS and Rails - Recognizing JavaScript Events (JS Fundamentals: Scope Chain) (3 Lessons) Day 4 - JS and Rails - Recognizing JavaScript Events (Task Lister Lite) (4 Lessons) Day 5 - JS and Rails - Recognizing JavaScript Events (Finish) (3 Lessons)

-### Week 25: September 14th, 2020
-#### This week's focus: JS and Rails
-#### By the end of this week, you should be able to:
-- Understand what the DOM is & how HTML elements are organized
-- Explain the Javascript / DOM relationship
-- Understand that the source is not changed when the DOM is
-- Use Chrome DevTools to view the DOM and manipulate DOM elements
-- Identify when to use var, let, and const when declaring variables in JS
-- Invoke JS methods to search for DOM elements and manipulate them (create, update, delete)
-- Define and manipulate arrays in JS
-- Use loops in JS

-Day 1 -  JS and Rails - Defining Front-End Web Programming,  JS and Rails - Manipulating the DOM (Introducing The DOM And Just Enough JavaScript) (3 Lessons)
-Day 2 - JS and Rails - Manipulating the DOM (Changing The Dom With Dev Tools And JavaScript) (3 Lessons) Day 3 - JS and Rails - Manipulating the DOM (The DOM Tree) (4 Lessons) Day 4 - JS and Rails - Manipulating the DOM (JS Fundamentals: Looping And Iteration Code Along) (3 Lessons) Day 5 - JS and Rails - Manipulating the DOM (Finish) (4 Lessons)

 # Study Group Videos and Code